eldin17/Electronics_Shop/README.md

 ## 🚧 Work In Progress 🚧 ##
 ### 🚀 Demo Project 🚀 ###
 A multi-platform demo project for an electronics shop.
-Implementing features such as product management, JWT user authentication, order processing, discounts, coupons, AI product recommendation system (ML.NET), reviews, online payments, webhook-driven order processing, SignalR notifications, interactive UI, Docker containers, automated email notifications.
+Implementing features such as product management, JWT user authentication, Redis blacklist, order processing, discounts, coupons, AI product recommendation system (ML.NET), reviews, AI summary, online payments, webhook-driven order processing, SignalR notifications, interactive UI, Docker containers, automated email notifications.
 ### 📸 App Screenshots ###
 Rest of the screenshots can be found in the <a href="https://github.com/eldin17/Electronics_Shop/tree/main/app_screenshots">app_screenshots</a> folder.
 (All currently working parts of the project)